-• If you do not know the name, go to the Search by Color page that most closely matches the color of the flower, find the closest match and click on the photo to go to the page that includes that plant, and its close relatives.
+• If you do not know the name, go to the Search by Color page that most closely matches the color of the flower.
+Find the closest match, and click on the photo to go to the page that includes that plant, plus its close relatives.
 If the plant is extremely small, check the “belly flowers” section.

 • Click the back button on your browser to return to the search page.

-The search pages are organized by family (in alphabetical order of the scientific name for the family) and then by genus (likewise in alphabetical order of the scientific name).
+The search pages are organized by family (in alphabetical order of the scientific name for the family) and then by genus (in alphabetical order of the scientific name).
 In this way, similar flowers will be found close to each other,

 The main pages generally cover several closely related plants so that finding a reasonably close match in the Search by Color pages should get you to the right page.

 Color can be tricky.
 Pink merges imperceptibly into lavender and pinkish-purple which in turn merges imperceptibly into bluish-purple and then blue.
 Deciding where to put flowers that fall into the pinkish-purple to bluish-purple part of the spectrum is unavoidably subjective.
 In some cases flowers with slightly differing colors are kept together so as to keep closely related plants on the same search page.
-If in doubt, look on both the blue and the pink search pages.
+If in doubt, look on both the blue and pink search pages.

 The individual flower pages give an indication of the size of the flower.
 These can only be a rough guide as individual flowers vary in size, even on the same plant.
 The key used is as follows, the diameter for individual flowers, the height or length for clusters: